 These Jury Regulations have been set out by the Organization Committee for an indefinite period.
 Any changes of this Jury Regulations can be made only in writing at the time between competitions.

-These Jury Regulations have been set out in Czech, English and German.
+These Jury Regulations have been set out in Czech and English.
 In the event of any disputes the Czech version will be considered as the authentic text.